Queenstown, New Zealand: Saint Joseph's church

-Infrastructure

 Transport

 Queenstown is accessible by road and air but not rail (like Kaitaia, Taupō and Nelson).

 The primary road access to the Queenstown area is via (SH6), from Cromwell through the Kawarau Gorge to Frankton, where a 9 km spur (SH6A) leads to the CBD and connects with the Glenorchy Road.
 SH6 continues south, crossing the Kawarau river before heading down Lake Wakatipu's eastern side to Kingston before crossing the provincial boundary and emerging on the plains of Southland, terminating in Invercargill.
 A difficult road over the Crown Range leads to Cardrona skifield and Wānaka, and is New Zealand's highest paved public road pass.

 Queenstown Airport takes flights from Australia by Air New Zealand, Qantas, Virgin Australia and Jetstar and has destinations that include Brisbane, Gold Coast, Melbourne and Sydney (the frequency is much increased over the ski season and during summer).
 Domestic flights fly to Auckland, Christchurch and Wellington.
 Queenstown Airport is New Zealand's busiest helicopter base and the fourth-busiest airport by passenger traffic.
 It is also heavily used for tourist 'flightseeing', especially to Milford Sound / Piopiotahi and Aoraki / Mount Cook, using both fixed-wing and rotary-wing aircraft.

 Many bus services (mainly for package tours) operate to destinations like the Milford Sound, which entails a return trip of approximately 12 hours.
 Scenic flights are available to and from Milford Sound.
 A return flight, including a two-hour cruise, takes about four hours.